Casal2/casal2.github.io/index.md

 # Information for Casal2 Users and Developers

-Casal2 is NIWA's next generation open-source integrated assessment tool for modelling the population dynamics of marine species, including fishery stock assessments.
+Casal2 is a next generation open-source integrated assessment tool for modelling the population dynamics of marine species, including fishery stock assessments.
 Casal2 expands functionality and increases maintainability relative to its predecessor, [CASAL](https://casal2.github.io/casal).
 Casal2 can be used for quantitative assessments of marine populations, including fish, invertebrates, marine mammals, and seabirds.

-The NIWA Casal2 Development Team welcomes your contributions and feedback.
+The Casal2 Development Team welcomes your contributions and feedback.
 Information about the use and development of Casal2 is available in the following locations.

 ## Casal2 Code of Conduct